 Do you know your customer archetype?
-The demographics (their ages, interests, lifestyle, browsing habits)?
+Their demographics – their ages, interests, lifestyle, browsing habits?
 What problems might they have that your product can solve?

 Where is your audience getting their content?
 What blogs do they read?
-In what forums do they hang out?
+Which forums do they frequent?
 Which tweeters do they follow?
-Are there sites that frequently feature videos on similar topics to yours?
+Are there sites that often feature videos on similar topics to yours?
 Which journalists regularly cover topics like this?
 The answers to those questions are your target sources.

 If you can build a spreadsheet list of the most influential sites and sources for your niche audience, it will become one of your most valuable resources for getting your content out there.

 Some sites let you put your video up for a fee.
 This is a fast-track to getting coverage, but it may not be the coverage you’re looking for.
 Be sure to research exactly who is frequenting a pay-for-placement site before you pay.